CSCfi/csc-user-guide/docs/cloud/rahti2/billing.md

 ![BU calculation for Rahti 1](./images/Rahti1BU.drawio.svg)

-Default limits in Rahti 2 can be set lower then the default quota.
-Where in Rahti 1 default limits is same as default quota.
+Default limits in Rahti 2 can be set lower than the default quota.
+Where in Rahti 1 default limit is same as default quota.
 For more details [Migration to Rahti 2](../rahti/rahti-migration.md).
 This can decrease the default costs for the user.
 For the same example the BU For Rahti 1:

 ![Default cost for Rahti 1](./images/Rahti1Requests.drawio.svg)